bhali16/bhali16/README.md

 ### Hi there 👋
 My name is Waqar Ahmad Khan.
 I'm a Software Engineering graduate who is currently doing MPhil in Computer Sciences and passionate about learning modern web and mobile application development technologies along with Data Engineering.

-🔭 I’m currently working on a research project which is about Model Coverage and Debugging Effectivness.
+🔭 I’m currently working on a research project which is about Model Coverage and Debugging Effectivness.<br />
-🌱 I’m currently learning Spring Boot and its ecosystem.
+🌱 I’m currently learning Spring Boot and its ecosystem.<br />
-👯 I’m looking to collaborate on Data Engineering projects.
+👯 I’m looking to collaborate on Data Engineering projects.<br />
-⚡ Programming Languages: Python, PHP, Java, Javascript
+⚡ Programming Languages: Python, PHP, Java, Javascript.<br />

 <!-- <p align="center">
   <a href="http://twitter.com/bhali16">